 How much coverage should I buy?

 The answer that question effectively depends upon the particulars of your home, inside and out.
-Some examples to be covered include:
+Areas you should consider include:

 - Dwelling – Home insurance dwelling coverage pays for any damage or destruction to your home and any attached structures, such as an attached garage.

 - Personal property – If covered, your home insurance policy could pay for lost or stolen personal belongings.
 In addition to your flat-screen TVs, furniture and clothing, think about valuable collections you might own.
-These can be specifically added to your policy.
+You can add these specifically to your policy.